Khushi-bit24/CineSocio/README.md

 Handling state (likes, bookings, ratings, friend requests)

 Clean separation of concerns across modules
+## 👩‍💻 My Contribution

+I contributed to the development of the **CineSocio** console-based C++ project with a focus on backend logic and object-oriented design.

+## Key Contributions:
+- Implemented core **C++ classes** using Object-Oriented Programming principles
+- Developed **user authentication logic** shared across modules
+- Contributed to the **Insta module** (post creation, likes/dislikes, friend request handling)
+- Assisted in implementing **Netflix module logic** including filtering, search, and language validation
+- Worked on **BookMyShow booking logic**, seat availability checks, and rating calculations
+- Helped in **debugging, testing, and improving code flow**
+- Contributed to **documentation and README structuring**

 ## How to Run
 g++ cinesocio.cpp -o cinesocio